Ccantey/ProgrammerProblems/README.md

 # ProgrammerProblems

-This repository is for college/employement quesions.

-It's just an example of the types of quesions one might get at a job interview or in a programming class.
+This repository is for college exam/employement interveiw - type quesions.
+The ones that you will probably never user in life, but challenge your ability to use logic and programming schools to solve a logical problem.